Care-Connect-SG/careconnect-fe/README.md

 We welcome contributions to the CareConnect Backend project.
 To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
+1. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
+2. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
+4. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.
+5. Open a pull request.

 ## Committing Changes